 Now will be hell.
 I get that.
 Just when you want to forget about this, she wants to go over it.
 Again.

 She's not doing it to punish you.
 She's not doing it to hurt you.
 She's doing it because her brain is trying to process something confusing and excruciating.
-She's doing it to figure out what little clue she missed so that she can be sure she never missed it again.
+She's doing it to figure out what little clue she missed so that she can be sure she never misses it again.
 Sometimes she's doing it because she saw something that day that triggered her pain in that deep, deep place.
 And she felt vulnerable and scared.

 She's doing it to heal.